hanksuu/Realtek-ameba-z2-aws-expresslink-eval/README.md

 # Getting Started Guide for Realtek's Ameba Z2 AWS IoT ExpressLink Evaluation Kit

 ## WARNING :
-### Ameba Z2 AWS IoT ExpressLink Evaluation Kit is built on the Realtek RTL8720CM SoC and offers direct access and connections to the AWS Cloud with pre-installed AWS IoT ExpressLink firmware, certificate.
+### Ameba Z2 AWS IoT ExpressLink Evaluation Kit is offers direct access and connections to the AWS Cloud with pre-installed AWS IoT ExpressLink firmware and certificate.

 ### Please DO NOT download other firmware or erase flash data.
 # Table of Contents

 1. [Document Information](#1-document-information)